sakuli/Docs/content/enterprise_features/s2i.md

 #### Firefox

-By default, a Firefox test uses a new, blank profile for each test run.
+By default, a Firefox test uses a new, blank profile for each test suite execution.
 In order to pick up the added certificates, a Firefox profile containing the appropriate certificate database has to be specified via `selenium.firefox.profile=/path/to/profile/folder` in `testsuite.properties`.
 In order to make this process easier, a dedicated Firefox profile for use with certificates is located at `/headless/firefox-certificates` to be used, instead of the generated profiles in `/headless/.mozilla/firefox/long_random_id.default`.

 **Attention:** If this property is not set, added certificates will have no effect.